sgrvinod/chess-transformers/README.md

 ```
 - Monitor training with [*TensorBoard*]() with `tensorboard --logdir $CT_LOGS_DIR`.

-### Evaluate
+### Evaluation

 Evaluate in [**`lichess_eval.ipynb`**]() or use that code in your own Python notebook/script.

 ## Contribute

 Contributions — and any discussion thereof — are welcome.
 As you may have noticed, *Chess Transformers* is in initial development and the public API is <ins>not</ins> to be considered stable.

 If you are planning to contribute bug-fixes, please go ahead and do so.
 If you are planning to contribute in a way that extends *Chess Transformers* or adds any new features, data, or models, please [open an issue]() to discuss it <ins>before</ins> you spend any time on it.
 Otherwise, your PR may be rejected due to lack of consensus or alignment with current goals.

 Presently, the following types of contributions may be useful:

-- Better, more robust evaluation methods of chess-transformer models
+- Better, more robust evaluation methods of chess-transformer models.

-- Evaluation of existing models against chess engines on different CPUs to study the effect of CPU specifications on engine strength and evaluation
+- Evaluation of existing models against chess engines on different CPUs to study the effect of CPU specifications on engine strength and evaluation.
 - New models with:
-  - same transformer architecture but larger size, and on larger datasets
+  - same transformer architecture but larger size, and on larger datasets.
-  - or different transformer architectures or internal mechanisms
+  - or different transformer architectures or internal mechanisms.
-  - or in general, improved evaluation scores
+  - or in general, improved evaluation scores.
 - Chess clocks for Windows OS, or for *Unix*-type OS but for time controls <ins>other than</ins> Fischer time control.

-- Refactoring of code that improves its ease of use
+- Refactoring of code that improves its ease of use.

-- Model visualization for explainable AI, such as visualizing positional or move embeddings, or attention patterns
+- Model visualization for explainable AI, such as visualizing positional or move embeddings, or attention patterns.
 - Streamline installation of this package, such as with automatic downloading of assets (training data, vocabularies, model checkpoints, etc.)

 This list is not exhaustive.
 Please do not hesitate to discuss your ideas.
 Thank you!